 Life has been very very intense since the coming out of that album.
 Confinement has allowed me to take a bit of distance I must admit… I don’t even know how many albums I’ve sold but I think I have performed over 200 concerts over the last four years.

 During this period of confinement, many of your concerts were postponed, and some canceled.
 If you find the words, could you help us understand what happens on stage when you play in front of total strangers?

 What we, as musicians, share with the public is very strong.
 The public comes to my concerts because I believe they have an interest in my repertoire and as I only play music that makes sense to me, we already share a common passion.
-I guess I am attracting people that feel the same way as I do: to sense life through music.
+I guess I am attracting people who feel the same way as I do: to sense life through music.
 This is a very strong connection.
 And then what happens during the live (performance) is so intense that it is very difficult to describe.
 I think the magic happens when we’re all transported through the same sound, the same wave.
-We are all kind of extracted for the mental noise and when you’re able to concentrate enough on the music, you can forget yourself but also reconnected with your inner self.
+We are all kind of extracted for the mental noise and when you’re able to concentrate enough on the music, you can forget yourself but also reconnect with your inner self.

 What do you listen to at the moment in order to have hope and stay positive?

 The music I am listening to, to get energy and dance, to feel that joy inside of me, is Maloya’s music: reunion’s musical soul.
 Satie & Debussy obviously because that is the program I am working on.
 Their music helps me escape and project myself into an imaginary landscape where I feel safe and at peace.

 On the day of your birthday (April 21st), you started a series of “Confinement concerts” upon donation.
 Is this your way, as an artist, to fight Covid19?